 - City Tourism Website

-- Check Holiday TV show guide at ABC Family as well as on the local networks.
+- Check Holiday TV show guide at ABC Family as well as Disney+, Netflix, etc.

 - Pick up a few things from the dollar store/bin.